 "My inbound marketing isn't working and I don't know why."

-Every Buyer Persona goes through a Buyer’s Journey: the process of researching a problem, comparing possible solutions, and then making a buying decision.
+Every persona goes through a buyer’s Journey: the process of researching a problem, comparing possible solutions, and making a buying decision.

 The Awareness stage is when your Buyer Persona first acknowledges that he/she has a problem and begins initial research.
 They may not be able to put a name to the problem at this point.

 In the Consideration stage, your Buyer Persona has defined his/her problem or opportunity and is now researching how to solve the problem.

 When your Buyer Persona reaches the Decision stage, they have decided on a solution or strategy.
 They know roughly which route they want to take, but need to compare a list of vendors or products before making a final decision.

 This graphic from Lion's Share was too good to pass up.